Advertiser Disclosure

 Key Takeaways

-• Open-jaw tickets let passengers fly into one city and return from another, offering more flexibility in multi-city itineraries.
+• Open-jaw tickets let passengers fly into one city and return from another, offering more flexibility in multicity itineraries.

 With revenue tickets, these routes are normally not allowed — so, in this sense, award tickets are sometimes objectively better than revenue tickets.

-Lastly, we will show you some amazing example itineraries you can build with each frequent flyer program that can be worth tens of thousands of dollars in added value, for free!
+In this guide, we’ll provide an overview of award routing rules with specific airlines and discuss the planning side of stopovers and open-jaws.
+Lastly, we will show you some amazing example itineraries you can build with each frequent flyer program, which can be worth tens of thousands of dollars in added value — for free!

-An Introduction to Stopovers and Open-jaws
+An Introduction to Stopovers and Open-Jaws

 Let’s first define what a stopover and open-jaw are, exactly.